Are You The ‘Great Cornholio?’ Find Out This Saturday at the Silver Slipper - NewsBreak

 Are You The ‘Great Cornholio?’
 Find Out This Saturday at the Silver Slipper

-With the summer sun fading, lots of people are still getting outside enjoying the summer vibes.
-With all the backyard barbecues and get togethers, more and more people are playing lawn games.
+With the summer sun fading, people are still getting outside and enjoying the summer vibes.
+With all the backyard barbecues and get-togethers, more and more people are playing lawn games.
 Sure there is bocce ball and volleyball, but the game of cornhole has been sweeping the nation.
 The popularity of tossing a bean bag into a small wooden hole has become more and more popular over the last two decades.
 For someone who has never seen a cornhole game, it almost looks like a group of people are training to win a giant stuffed bear at a carnival.
 But, the game of cornhole takes some serious skill.
-It has even grown so large that it has it's very own professional competitive league.1075zoofm.com
+It has even grown so large that it has its very own professional competitive league.kyssfm.com

 Comments / 0